 U.S. Department of Education 400 Maryland Avenue, S.W.
-Washington, DC 20202-4605Disability
+Washington, DC 20202-4605Disability has a physical or mental impairment which substantially limits one or more major life activities;

 Disability

 The University uses the definition of disability set forth in Section 504 of the Rehabilitation Act of 1973, which states that a disabled person is anyone who: